Romulo-Moraes/Assembly-Toolkit/6. Arithmetic/README.md

 ```

 ## 6.3 Multiply
-Multiplication here is a bit more complicated than the expected, because we have to deal with quotient, rest and three or more registers for the process be a success.
+Multiplication here is a bit more complicated than the expected, because we have to bring one more register to the game or even a value in memory:

 <ul>
 	<li>rax: Put the number to be multiplied here</li>